deinleinT/toolset/README.md

 ```

 ## Linux-Support since Version 2.0:
-* There are linux-versions of all four scripts within the folder *LINUX* available.
+* There are linux-versions of all four scripts available in the folder *LINUX*.
 * These scripts were tested on different hardware (all running Linux Mint 18.3).
 * Install the necessary packages first: